 So when strolling through your local Farmer’s Market, thinking about weekend recipes, think about Risotto, and see what catches your eye!

-Sure this recipe takes a bit of time, and all of your attention, but if you love food and cooking, you’ll find it to be a truly beautiful cooking process — watching the ingredients blend and transform into this wonderfully delicious dish.
+Sure this recipe takes a bit of time, and all of your attention, but if you love food and cooking, you’ll find it to be an easy, truly beautiful cooking process — watching the ingredients blend and transform into this wonderfully delicious dish.

 - 1 cup dry sherry